avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 up-front for each host instead of using DHCP.
 They want to define this configuration at the same time they define the corresponding BareMetalHost.

-A net resource called NMStateConfig will have a Spec with the following
+A new resource called NMStateConfig will have a Spec with the following
 fields:

 * MACAddress: a MAC address for any network device on the host to which this config should be applied.
 This value is only used to ensure that the config is applied to the intended host.